LarsGJobloop/modul-d-fagplan/docs/notes/Stateful Reactive Components.md

 ## Internal State

 To keep track of state that creates variation in the document, we have to coordinate with React.
-The way this is done is through a function ( called a hook)
+The way this is done is through a function ( called a hook).
+What is returned from the **React.useState** function is an array, where the first item is the current state and the second item is a function for setting that state.

+This is done so React can collect all changes that is happening into a batch.
+And then recreate the DOM in one pass rather then causing a redraw for each state change.

 ```jsx
 import { useState } from 'react'